-The clouds in the atmosphere of Venus contain droplets of sulfuric acid – one of the eye-stinging ingredients in our urban smog – as well as acidic crystals suspended in a mixture of gases.
+Venus is so bright (it has a high albedo) because it’s blanketed by highly reflective clouds.
+The clouds in the atmosphere of Venus contain droplets of sulfuric acid, as well as acidic crystals suspended in a mixture of gases.
 Light bounces easily off the smooth surfaces of these spheres and crystals.
-That’s one reason the clouds of Venus are so good at reflecting light.
+Sunlight bouncing from these clouds is a big part of the reason that Venus is so bright.

 Venus greatest illuminated extent in evening sky: July 10, 2015

 Venus greatest illuminated extent (in morning sky) September 21, 2015